 Figure 6 shows fluctuations in the relationships between indices representing ENSO, SAM, Indian Ocean SST variability and STR location and intensity for running 30-yr periods from 1905-2004.
-The indices were chosen so the longest period possible could
+The indices were chosen so the longest period possible could be analysed.
+The SOI represents ENSO variations and an extended reconstruction of the

-- the IOD as a physical atmosphere/ocean processes for the reasons outlined in Sect.
+Marshall (2003) SAM index by Jones et al. (2009b) was used as the Marshall (2003) index is available from 1958 only.
+The eastern pole of the DMI (Saji et al., 1999) represents eastern Indian Ocean SSTs.
+Despite the fact that we are reluctant to accept the IOD as a physical atmosphere/ocean processes for the reasons outlined in Sect.
 3, we also include the DMI (representing the IOD) in our analysis for a later discussion surrounding evidence that any large-scale climate variations in the Indian Ocean may be partially linked to ENSO.
 The latitude and intensity of the STR (Drosdowsky, 2005) is also assessed as an inter-annual driver of MDB rainfall variations.
-All indices were detrended by removing the line-of-best-fit over the 1905-2004 period, computed using - linear regression, to highlight relationships on inter-annual time scales only.
+All indices were detrended by removing the line-of-best-fit over the 1905-2004 period, computed using linear regression, to highlight relationships on inter-annual time scales only.

 The fluctuations in the relationships between inter-annual drivers of the MDB climate vary between pairs of drivers and season.
-For example, summer (December- February) STR intensity has a statistically significant relationship with SAM that has

-- 15 remained fairly consistent from 1905-2004.
+For example, summer (December-February) STR intensity has a statistically significant relationship with SAM that has remained fairly consistent from 1905-2004.
 Conversely, the relationship between the inter-annual variations in ENSO and the eastern Indian Ocean SSTs were barely statistically significant in the 1930s (correlations around -0.35), while the 30 yr centred on 1970 had a correlation of almost -0.9.
 These indicate large changes in the relationship between ENSO and the eastern Indian Ocean during the 20th Century.
-There are - 20 consistent statistically significant relationships between SAM and STR intensity from winter through to summer (June-February) and between SAM and STR latitude during winter and spring (June-November), perhaps highlighting broader scale fluctuations in the Hadley circulation.
-Interestingly, there has been a consistent strengthening of the relationship between the SAM and STR latitude during the austral autumn (March- - May) where correlations in the early 1900s were insignificant and negative and were statistically significant and positive from around 1960 (Fig. 6).
-As the indices were detrended prior to computation of the correlations, the strengthening of this relationship over time is probably not associated with the trends that have occurred in both processes since around this time (Marshall, 2003; Larsen and Nicholls, 2009).
+There are consistent statistically significant relationships between SAM and STR intensity from winter through to summer (June-February) and between SAM and STR latitude during winter and spring (June-November), perhaps highlighting broader scale fluctuations in the Hadley circulation.
+Interestingly, there has been a consistent strengthening of the relationship between the SAM and STR latitude during the austral autumn (March-May) where correlations in the early 1900s were insignificant and negative and were statistically significant and positive from around 1960 (Fig. 6).
+As the indices were detrended prior to computation of the correlations, the strengthening of this relationship over time is probably not associated with the trends that have occurred in both process since around this time (Marshall, 2003; Larsen and Nicholls, 2009).
 The trend may reflect poor data coverage for calculation of the SAM prior to the 1960s.
-However, if this were the case, a step-function, rather than a monotonic trend might be expected.
+However, if this were the case, a stepfunction, rather than a monotonic trend might be expected.

-Previous authors have shown how interactions between various large-scale climate drivers impact on the MDB climate (Risbey et al., 2009; Silvestri and Vera, 2009;

-- 5 Verdon-Kidd and Kiem, 2009a).
-We have also previously argued that the IOD is not a physical atmosphere/ocean interaction (Sect.
-3) with many studies providing evidence that it is a combination of a byproduct of ENSO and stochastic variations (Nicholls, 1984; Cadet, 1985; Chambers et al., 1999; Allan et al., 2001).
-The extreme phases of ENSO and IOD are also often "phase locked" meaning that there is a high probability - that a La Niña (El Niño) will occur with warm (cool) eastern Indian Ocean SSTs (Meyers et al., 2007).
-As these coinciding phases are indicative of wet or dry conditions for both ENSO and the IOD, the result is often an amplification of the rainfall signature (Meyers et al., 2007).
-The synchronicity between extreme ENSO and IOD variations suggests dependence between the two and Allan et al. (2001) reported significant lag correlations in ENSO and IOD indices.
+Previous authors have shown how interactions between various large-scale climate drivers impact on the MDB climate (Risbey et al., 2009; Silvestri and Vera, 2009; Verdon-Kidd and Kiem, 2009a).
+Many studies provide evidence that the IOD is a combination of a byproduct of ENSO and stochastic variations (Nicholls, 1984; Cadet, 1985; Chambers et al., 1999; Allan et al., 2001).
+The extreme phases of ENSO and IOD are also often "phase locked" meaning that there is a high probability that a La Niña will occur with warm, and an El Niño with cool, eastern Indian Ocean SSTs (Meyers et al., 2007).
+As these coinciding phases are indicative of wet